Eddie Rayner: Instruments

 During the career of Split Enz, Rayner used a wide, changing array of keyboards.
-In the band's early progressive rock incarnation keyboards he used included a Mellotron, but his mainstays during the band's most popular phase were a Yamaha CP-80 electro-acoustic piano, a Yamaha CS-80 synthesizer and a Prophet 5.
+In the band's early progressive rock incarnation keyboards he used included grand piano, organ, clavinet and a Mellotron, but his mainstays during the band's most popular phase were a Yamaha CP-80 electro-acoustic piano, a Yamaha CS-80 synthesizer and a Prophet 5.
 When he played keyboards for Crowded House on tour during the late 1980s, he was seen to be using a Yamaha DX7 and a Yamaha Clavinova.
-Later, when touring with the Enz for reunions Eddie used a Yamaha Motif, Ensoniq TS12 and a Clavia Nord Wave.
+Later, during Split Enz reunion tours, Rayner used a Yamaha Motif, Ensoniq TS12 and a Clavia Nord Wave.